April 2026 – Page 2 – gstcomplianceexperts

 • Using blurry, incomplete, or mismatched documents.

-• Not linking mobile number and email to PAN.
+• Not linking the mobile number and email to PAN.

-• Ignoring SMS or email alerts from GST portal.
+• Ignoring SMS or email alerts from the GST portal.

 Double‑checking each field and document before submission can save you from follow‑up queries or show‑cause notices later.